 • commitment to agriculture and rural communities,

-• all-round ability including leadership qualities and communication skills,
+• all-round ability including leadership qualities and communication skills, and

-• academic record, and
+• academic record

 The NSW Farmers Association reserves the right not to award all scholarships in any given year.

-10. Periodically during the year scholarship winners will be asked to participate in media and promotional opportunities.
+Scholarship winners will be asked to participate in media and promotional opportunities.
 NSW Farmers may also use photos and biographical details of all winners for promotional purposes.

-11. By applying for a scholarship you agree to be provided with information regarding Membership of the NSW Farmers’ Association.
+By applying for a scholarship you agree to be provided with information regarding Membership of the NSW Farmers’ Association.

-These conditions apply for 2019, but we may vary any of the conditions in future years.
+These conditions apply for 2022, but we may vary any of the conditions in future years.